frePPLe/frepple/doc/user-guide/model-reference/concepts.rst

 operationplans.

 | Example:
-| To satisfy a customer demand we plan to run “Assemble product X” for 12
+| To satisfy a customer demand we plan to run 'Assemble product X' for 12
   units from tomorrow 8am till 10am.
-| Another instance of “Make product X” is planned the next day from 3pm to 4pm
+| Another instance of 'Make product X' is planned the next day from 3pm to 4pm
   for 6 units to meet another customer demand.
-| Another instance of “Make product X” for 20 units is planned today to
+| Another instance of 'Make product X' for 20 units is planned today to
   replenish a buffer storing the product X to its safety stock level.

 **Putting it all together**